Manny Lawson

-Manny Lawson (born July 3, 1984) is a former American football outside linebacker.
-He played college football at North Carolina State, and was drafted by the San Francisco 49ers in the first round of the 2006 NFL Draft.
+Manny Lawson (born July 3, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the NC State Wolfpack, and was selected by the San Francisco 49ers in the first round of the 2006 NFL draft.
 Lawson also played for the Cincinnati Bengals and Buffalo Bills.

-Early years
+Early life

 His father, Donald P. Lawson, was in the Air Force and stationed at Offutt Air Force Base near Omaha, Nebraska when Manny was born.
 Lawson excelled in football as well as basketball in his middle school years.
 He also attended Spring Creek Elementary School in Seven Springs, North Carolina.

 Lawson attended Eastern Wayne High School in Goldsboro, North Carolina.
 Super Prep rated Lawson as one of the Top 25 players (#21) in the state of North Carolina during his senior year.
 He recorded 54 tackles and 12 sacks on defense and also rushed for 456 yards on offense during his final season, picking up Conference Defensive Player of the Year honors.
 Also a track & field star, Lawson qualified for the state indoor track meet in four events: long jump (7.72m or 24'11"), triple jump (14.41m or 47'3"), 55-meter dash (6.76s), 200-meter dash (22.09s) and the 55-meter hurdles (7.72s).